 -reading familiar words accurately and silently ‘at a glance’ [Daniel Willingham.
 2017], that is, no longer

-Morag Stuart and Rhona Stainthorp re-presented Gough and Tunmer’s Simple Model of Reading in an annex to the 2006 Rose review.
-In the annex, they substituted the word View for Model and changed Gough & Tunmer’s component word decoding to word recognition.
-They described the Simple View of Reading as ”a useful conceptual framework” and explained, ”When trying to understand something as complex and multifaceted as reading, it is helpful first to simplify –in this case, by delineating two major, essential, interacting but different components of reading.”
+Morag Stuart and Rhona Stainthorp re-presented Gough and Tunmer’s Simple Model of Reading in Appendix 1 of the 2006 Rose review.
+In the appendix, they substituted the word view for model and changed Gough & Tunmer’s component word decoding to word recognition.
+In a later article, they described the Simple View of Reading as ”a useful conceptual framework” and explained, ”When trying to understand something as complex and multifaceted as reading, it is helpful first to simplify – in this case, by delineating two major, essential, interacting but different components of reading.”

 ”The hallmark of skilled reading is fast context-free word identification.
 And rich context-dependent text understanding.”